MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 ### Sharing

 To set up external sharing in your organization, you need to make sure that settings across multiple admin centers are set the way you want.
-Sharing with people outside your organization is enabled by default in SharePoint and OneDrive, but disabled for Microsoft Teams.
-[Configure Microsoft 365 to enable guest collaboration for Teams](/Office365/Enterprise/collaborate-as-a-team).
+Sharing with people outside your organization is enabled by default in SharePoint, OneDrive, and Teams.
+[Collaborate with guests in a team](/microsoft-365/solutions/collaborate-as-team).
 Set the external sharing level and the default sharing link type.

+Sharing with people outside your organization in shared channels in Teams requires additional configuration.
+See [Collaborate with external participants in a channel](/microsoft-365/solutions/collaborate-teams-direct-connect) for information.

 ![External sharing permission levels for SharePoint and OneDrive](media/sp-collabguide15.png)